AdobeDocs/campaign-classic.it-IT/help/web/using/content-editor-interface.md

 >[!CAUTION]
 >
->Alcune funzioni della barra degli strumenti consentono di formattare il contenuto HTML.
-Tuttavia, se la pagina contiene un foglio di stile CSS, le **istruzioni** del foglio di stile potrebbero assumere la **priorità** rispetto alle istruzioni specificate nella barra degli strumenti.
+>Alcune funzioni della barra degli strumenti ti consentono di formattare il contenuto HTML.
+However, if the page contains a CSS style sheet, the **instructions** from the style sheet may prove to take **priority** over the instructions specified with the toolbar.